Frequently asked questions

 My nominee has been named a finalist, can I attend an award ceremony?

-All award finalists will be invited to attend an award ceremony closest to where they live.
-If your nominee has been named a finalist and you would like to see them be presented with an award we encourage you to contact us to find out more about the relevant presentation ceremony for your nominee.
+All award finalists will be invited to attend the award ceremony.
+If your nominee has been named a finalist and you would like to see them be presented with an award we encourage you to contact us to find out more.

 Is there a question we haven’t answered?
 Get in touch by emailing email@example.com or calling 03 9918 7000.